justindemonte/VE_NTE/README.md

-This repository contains scripts for the simulation study and data analysis in the manuscript "Assessing COVID-19 vaccine effectiveness in observational studies via nested trial emulation" by DeMonte et al.
+This repository contains scripts for the simulation study and data analysis in the manuscript "Assessing vaccine effectiveness in observational studies via nested trial emulation" by DeMonte et al.  <link: https://arxiv.org/abs/2403.18115>

-Simulations were conducted in R and Python on the longleaf High Performance Computing Cluster at UNC-Chapel Hill.
-The shell scripts in this repository are used to specify global parameters and submit jobs to the Slurm Workload Manager.
-To replicate the simulations, all files under ```sims```, including shell scripts, R and Python scripts, should be placed in the same directory.
-The following instructions assume that this directory is ```[user directory]/sims/```.
+Simulations were conducted in R and Python on on a SLURM-managed High Performance Computing (HPC) cluster, and the shell scripts used are specific to SLURM.

-Before beginning, users need to create a python virtual environment, ensure that the needed R packages are installed, and create a directory structure according to the following 4 steps.
+The following steps can be used to reproduce the simulation results.
+All files in the gitHub repository should be placed under the same user directory.
+For example, if the user directory is titled 'userDirectory', then the top level of that directory must contain the following: userDirectory/sims userDirectory/virtualEnv

-Step 1: create python virtual environment by running the following commands:
+Users can create a python virtual environment by running the following commands:

 ```
 module add anaconda/2023.03